LeopoldoGurgel/coding-skills-test/README.md

 ![Click on the highscore to show your best result!](./assets/images/highscoreBehaviour.jpg "Click on the highscore to show your best result!")

-Whenever your timer reaches 0 or you answer the last question, your score will be displayed at the screen along a message telling you to click at it if you want to give it another try.
+Whenever your timer reaches 0 or you answer the last question, your score will be displayed at the screen along with a form to enter your Initials and a message telling you to click at it if you want to give it another try.

 ![Test is over!](./assets/images/testEnd.jpg "Test is over!")